6 Minute Read

 Yep, that’s right.
 Just as millennials are finally moving out, empty-nesting baby boomers are downsizing into the very starter homes that millennials are trying to buy.
 You might find yourself in bidding wars with buyers who have a bigger budget and more home-buying experience.

 While you should expect competition—especially in hot housing markets such as Seattle, Nashville and San Francisco—that doesn’t have to derail your home-buying budget.
-Stay in the game with these tips:
+Download our free first-time homebuyer's guide to walk you through the process and stay in the game with these tips:

 First, get preapproved for a home loan before you make an offer.
 A preapproved loan means that your lender has looked over your finances and decided that you can cover the down payment and the mortgage payments.
 Though it can take some time to get, a preapproval letter sends a powerful message to the seller that you’re a serious buyer.